A presentation is less a form of academic writing and more a form of speech.

-In addition to the watching the three videos on preparing, designing and delivering an oral presentation, make sure that you download Presentation language tips and My presentation checklist to get you started.
+In addition to watching the three videos on preparing, designing and delivering an oral presentation, make sure that you download presentation language tips and my presentation checklist to get you started.

 Feeling nervous about giving a presentation?
 You wouldn't be the first!
 ‘Study with Jess’ has useful tips on dealing with anxiety when delivering an oral presentation.